• Thu. Nov 21st, 2024

 Breakthrough and critical recognition (2019–present)

 Pugh starred in three major films in 2019, during which she was recognised as having experienced an international breakthrough.
 She first played professional wrestler Paige in Fighting with My Family, a comedy-drama about Paige’s career.
 The film premiered at the 2019 Sundance Film Festival to positive reviews.
-Geoffrey Macnab of The Independent credited the actress for being “completely convincing as the wrestler”, adding that she showed “the same defiance, scruffy glamour and self-deprecating humour as the real life … Paige”.
+Geoffrey Macnab of The Independent called Pugh “completely convincing as the wrestler”, adding that she showed “the same defiance, scruffy glamour and self-deprecating humour as the real life … Paige”.
 Pugh next headlined Ari Aster‘s horror film Midsommar, which chronicles an American couple, played by her and Jack Reynor, who travel to Sweden and encounter a cult.
-Critics complimented Pugh’s portrayal of the desolate Dani Ardor, with David Edelstein of Vulture describing it as “amazingly vivid”.
+Critics complimented Pugh’s portrayal of the desolate Dani Ardor, with David Edelstein of Vulture calling it “amazingly vivid”.

 Pugh portrayed Yelena Belova, a spy, in the Marvel Cinematic Universe superhero film Black Widow.
-She described the film as being about “girls who are stolen from around the world”.
-Released in 2021, the film garnered positive reviews from critics, who highlighted the actress’s distinctive performance.
+She said the film was about “girls who are stolen from around the world”.
+Released in 2021, it garnered positive reviews from critics, who highlighted Pugh’s performance.
 Caryn James of BBC Culture credited Pugh for making Belova “the most vibrant person in the film, more lived-in than most action-movie characters”.
 She reprised the role in the Disney+ series Hawkeye later in the year.

 video